List of Squid Game characters: The Front Man / Hwang In-ho

 Hwang In-ho, also known as the Front Man and later posing as Player 001 in the second season, is the main antagonist of the Squid Game series.
 He is portrayed by Lee Byung-hun.

 The Front Man is the initially mysterious overseer of the games.
 He wears a black mask and clothing and is seen watching the games unfold in lavish quarters, enjoying music and entering the game arenas only when absolutely necessary.
 In the 2020 games, he executes a guard for revealing his face at gunpoint.
 He later discovers that Jun-ho, an officer with the Korean National Police, has infiltrated the island where the games are held and impersonated a guard.

+In-ho was alerted by a conspiracy of Player 111, Byeong-gi, being supported by a group of guards for organ trafficking, which breaks the rules of the game as guards are not permitted to help players.
+He then presents himself to Byeong-gi and executes him and the rogue guards.
+In-ho displays Byeong-gi's corpse and the guards hunged up for the players to see the consequences of violating the rules of the games.

 When the VIPs arrive on the island to watch the games, the Front Man stands in for the unseen "host" of the games.
 During the fifth game, which challenges players to cross a bridge made of regular glass and tempered glass, In-ho notices a player using his previous knowledge of glass manufacturing to inspect the panels.
 The Front Man turns out the lights to remove the advantage.
 Shortly afterward, he notices a VIP is missing and orders a search.
 The VIP is found unconscious, and the Front Man realizes the intruder has impersonated a waiter.

 He pursues Jun-ho through the games' archives and sends several soldiers after him, eventually confronting him on a cliff, where Jun-ho reveals he is a police officer and has sent evidence of the games to his superior.
 The Front Man responds with skepticism, since the island is out of reach of cell phone towers, and offers to spare Jun-ho's life if he surrenders and deletes the evidence.
 Jun-ho refuses and shoots the Front Man in the shoulder, who then reveals himself to be In-ho, Jun-ho's older brother who had disappeared years ago after joining the games.
 Jun-ho assumed he had been killed, but recently discovered In-ho was actually the victor of his games.